openshift/ansible-service-broker/CONTRIBUTING.md

    ```
    cd $GOPATH/src/github.com/openshift/ansible-service-broker
-   bash -x scripts/run_latest_build.sh
+   ./scripts/run_latest_build.sh
    ```

-**Congratulations**, you should now have a running OpenShift Origin Cluster with the Service Catalog and Ansible Service Broker running inside.
+**Congratulations**, you now have a running OpenShift Origin Cluster with the Service Catalog and Ansible Service Broker running inside.
 If you are having issues, have a look at [fusor/catasb](https://github.com/fusor/catasb) for some troubleshooting steps.